 Although staying with complete strangers seem inherently dangerous, particularly if you watch the nightly news, the social-network system on Couchsurfing.com is designed to weed out bad hosts and guests.
 A lot of emphasis (tips, suggestions, etc) is placed on safety—for obvious reasons.

-First, you can choose what type of host you with whom you wish to stay (e.g., male, female, family, etc) and can get a feel for their personalities and interests based on their public profiles.
+First, you can choose what type of host with whom you wish to stay (e.g., male, female, family, etc).
+You can get a feel for their personalities and interests based on their public profiles.
 The more time and information put into your own profile, the better.
-Couchsurfing.com recommends have conversation (through the Couchsurfing website) and asking relevant questions before agreeing to stay with a host.
+Couchsurfing.com recommends having conversation (through the Couchsurfing website) and asking relevant questions before agreeing to stay with a host.

 Before choosing a host, you can see reviews left by other travelers who stayed before you.
-If the public reviews don't give you enough confidence, you can even contact those travelers to see if they had a good experience and would stay with a particular host again.
+If the public reviews don't provide enough confidence, you can even contact those travelers privately to see if they had a good experience and would stay with a particular host again.

 Couchsurfing.com once made use of a vouching system to increase safety.
-Vouching was retired in 2014.
-But you can still clearly see how much experience someone has hosting travelers.
+Vouching was retired in 2014, but you can still clearly see how much experience someone has with hosting travelers.
 A multi-level account verification system prevents people from dumping old profiles and starting new ones if they get a bad review.
 Sticking to verified, experienced hosts is one way to increase safety.
 The app allows people to photograph their government IDs to gain verification.

-Hosts know that acting poorly toward guests will result in negative ratings and reviews, effectively eliminating their chances of hosting travelers in the future.
-This is usually enough to keep members of the Couchsurfing community in check.
+Hosts know misbehaving with guests will result in negative ratings and reviews, effectively eliminating their chances of hosting travelers in the future.
+This is usually enough to keep members of the Couchsurfing.com community in check.

 The CouchSurfing.com Website

 Couchsurfing.com first became a public website in 2004 as a way to match travelers with willing hosts.
-The site operates much in the way of other social websites; people add friends, build profiles, upload photos, and send messages.
+The site operates much in the way as other social websites; people add friends, build profiles, upload photos, and send messages.

-Signing up for an account on the Couchsurfing website is free, however, members can optionally pay a one-time fee to become "verified" for additional credibility.
+Signing up for an account on Couchsurfing.com is free, however, members can optionally pay a one-time fee to become "verified" for additional credibility.